Manheim in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Signer and financier purchased residence and lived in it 1777-1778

 Location.
 40° 9.835′ N, 76° 23.706′ W. Marker is in Manheim, Pennsylvania, in Lancaster County.
 Marker is at the intersection of East High Street and North Main Street (Pennsylvania Route 72), on the right when traveling west on East High Street.
 Touch for map.
 Marker is at or near this postal address: 2 N Main St, Manheim PA 17545, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2023.
 It was originally submitted on January 16, 2021, by William Pope of Marietta, Pennsylvania.
 This page has been viewed 127 times since then and 37 times this year.
-Photos:1, 2. submitted on January 20, 2021, by William Pope of Marietta, Pennsylvania. • Devry Becker Jones was the editor who published this page.
+Photos:1, 2. submitted on January 20, 2021, by William Pope of Marietta, Pennsylvania.
+3. submitted on May 17, 2023, by William Pope of Marietta, Pennsylvania. • Devry Becker Jones was the editor who published this page.